BeatCraft/LDNN/README.md

-# LesserDNN : a DNN with Discrete Weights
+# LesserDNN : a DNN with Quatized Weights

 ## Following python modules are required